Armageddon Time: Plot

 In 1980 Queens, New York City, on his first day in sixth grade, Jewish-American Paul Graff becomes friends with a rebellious African-American classmate, Johnny Davis.
 Johnny was held back by a year and gets harsher treatment from their teacher when they both joke around in class.
-Paul often disassociates from his schoolwork and draws pictures instead.
+Paul often disengages from his schoolwork and draws pictures instead.

 Paul lives with his financially stable family.
 He is close with his maternal grandfather, Aaron Rabinowitz, who encourages him to pursue his aspiration to become an artist.
 His well-meaning but strict parents, Esther and Irving, are less convinced of Paul's career prospects as an artist.
 At night, Aaron tells Paul the story of how Aaron's mother escaped antisemitic persecution in Ukraine, fleeing to London before eventually emigrating to the U.S. with Aaron and her British husband.

 One day, Paul and Johnny are caught smoking a joint in the restrooms, unaware that it's an illegal drug.
 Furious, Esther allows Irving to beat Paul as punishment.
 In the hope that he becomes more disciplined, Paul is sent to the Forest Manor Prep private school by his parents, where his older brother Ted is studying.
 Meanwhile, Johnny stops going to school after being relegated to special education.

 Forest Manor is financially supported by famous businessman Fred Trump, who also supports Ronald Reagan in the upcoming presidential election.
 Many of the students are also Reagan supporters.
 On Paul's first day, Fred's daughter Maryanne, one of the school's famous alumni, gives a speech to the students about working to earn their success.
 Paul sees the school's advantages over his previous school but doesn't feel welcome.
 He is also unnerved by other students' racist comments when Johnny meets with him during recess.
 Johnny begins living in secret at Paul's clubhouse, having nowhere to go other than living with his sick grandmother, where foster system workers searching for Johnny have begun to visit regularly.